Gondost/Greenify4Magisk/README.md

 </p>

 ## Introduction:
-* Welcome to my Magisk module source.
-Do you remember the "root + boost" mode that you could get (see checking the app settings) by activating the greenify on xposed? ...
-If yes, and if you used to like that and would like to get that without xposed and without trigger the safetynet, then this simple module is for you.
+* Do you remember the boost mode that you could enable by activating the greenify on xposed?...
+If yes, and if you would like to achieve that specific function without xposed, and, as a Magisk bonus, installing it quickly and systemlessly, then this simple module is for you.

 ### Quick Explanation:
-* A very simple module to make Greenify work as a rom-integrated (privileged) app systemlessly, to achieve the best hibernating performance it could give without xposed, and, as a gift from Magisk, it won't trigger the safetynet detection (that's why this module exists).
+* A very simple module just to make Greenify work as a rom-integrated (privileged) app systemlessly, to achieve the best hibernating performance it could give.
+It'll just add a folder with the apk into /system/priv-app.
+If you're confused about why using this module and its purpose, read this.

+* Note: You won't get any other xposed-side features, since magisk is NOT xposed!

 ### Requirements:
 * Android 5.0+ (Magisk requirement)